 There’s much disagreement over what’s the ideal form of Vitamin C to use in skincare.
 Many forms used in other skincare products are cheap and unstable.
 But L-ascorbic acid is undeniably one of the best, with a ton of research behind it.

-After cleansing and misting the face, mix a small amount of the Cellular Repair Serum RENEW with two shakes of the Vitamin C Booster in the palm of your hand.
+After cleansing and misting the face, mix a small amount of the RENEW Repair Serum with two shakes of the Vitamin C Booster in the palm of your hand.
 The Vitamin C Booster will dissolve into the serum.
 Apply a thin layer to face, neck and chest.

 Where to Purchase

-The Cellular Repair Serum RENEW is $140 for a 1 fl oz pump bottle.
-Purchase it here.
+The RENEW Nightly Repair Treatment is $140 for a 1 fl oz pump bottle.
 True Botanicals also offers it in a 0.25 fl oz travel size for $46.

-Personally, my skin is both sensitive and prone to breakouts, but the RENEW version of the serum was just right for my skin.
+The Repair Serum is also available in varieties for those with acne-prone skin (CLEAR).
+My skin is both sensitive and prone to breakouts, but the anti-aging RENEW version of the serum was just right for my skin.